sayheyakanksha/hcidepot/README.md

 ## Copyright

-All the capstone material shared in this digital library are owned by their student creators.
+All capstone materials shared in this digital library are owned by their respective student creators.
+The code used for this project is owned by the CollectionBuilder team.
+For more information on licensing, please refer to the [License](#license) section.

 ----------

 # Technical Details